 Oregon Aero's patented ballistic helmet pads were developed in 1997 for the U.S. Army Special Operation MICH helmet.
-To this day our helmet pads continue to provide superior shock absorption, maximum comfort, and a multitude of other benefits—see Features and Benefits Below.
+To this day our helmet pads continue to provide users with superior shock absorption, maximum comfort, and a multitude of other benefits—see features and benefits below.
 Oregon Aero Ballistic Helmet upgrade Kits are available for ACH, LWH, PASGT, MICH, RBR, Protech, CVC, and other types of helmets.
+Order your kit Here!

-BLSS® (Ballistic Liner and Suspension System) includes Oregon Aero helmet pads and an innovative 4 point chin strap/harness with integrated nape pad.
+- BLSS® Kit: (Ballistic Liner and Suspension System) Upgrade Kit includes 7 liner pads and our 4 point chin strap/harness with integrated nape pad.

-BLU® (Ballistic Liner Upgrade) includes 7 helmet liner pads only.
+- BLU® Kit: (Ballistic Liner Upgrade) kit includes the 7 helmet liner pads only.

 Features and Benefits

 - Pain-free comfort, no matter how long you wear your helmet